-P2X2 receptors (Fig. 4B).
-For P2X2 + Ccys, there was a modest, \sim 2-fold speeding up of rise time and desensitization (Fig. 4).
-At the P2X1 receptor, the rate of desensitization was slowed (21 \pm 3% and 0.2 \pm 0.2% remaining at end of the 60-s pulse for P2X1 + Ccys and the WT, respectively).
-These results show that the P2X7 receptor C-terminal cysteine-rich region can be inserted into other P2X receptor channels and modifies channel gating but does not, on its own, impart a facilitatory phenotype.
+To test whether the Cycs region can independently result in a slowing of other P2X receptor currents we inserted the cysteine rich post TM2 P2X7 region into P2X1 and P2X2 receptors (Figure 4).
+Peak currents at these mutants were reduced by >90% (compared to WT).
+This did not result from a change in receptor processing/trafficking as surface expression of the receptors was equivalent to WT P2X1 and P2X2 receptors (Figure 4B).
+For the P2X2+Ccys there was a modest $\sim 2$ speeding in the rise time and At the P2X1 desensitization (Figure 4). receptor the rate of desensitization was slowed $(21 \pm 3 \text{ and } 0.2 \pm 0.2 \% \text{ remaining at end of } 60)$ P2X1+Ccys pulse for and These results show that the respectively).
+P2X7 receptor C terminal cysteine rich region can be inserted into other P2X receptor channels and modifies channel gating but does not on its own impart a facilitatory phenotype.

-Role of Interactions between Pre-TM1 and the P2X7 Receptor Ccys-rich Region-This study has shown that, for the hP2X7 receptor, replacing the pre-TM1 N β region with that from the P2X2 receptor or removal of the Ccys region changed the time course of response and removed facilitation (Figs. 1, 4, and 5A).
-This raised the possibility that the intracellular amino and carboxyl termini regions interact to regulate the time course of hP2X7 receptors.
-To test this, we made a mutant (P2X7- $2N\beta$ delCcys) combining the replacement of the pre-TM1 region with deletion of the Ccys region (Fig. 5).
-The amplitude of ATP-evoked currents at the P2X7-2NβdelCcys was equivalent to those of the individual P2X7-2N β del and P2X7-delCcys mutants (and, compared with the hP2X7 receptor, reduced by \sim 70%, Fig. 5B).
-Interestingly, when these two mutations were combined, the rise time of the ATP-evoked current was equivalent to the hP2X7 first response (18.4 \pm 1.4 s and 14.6 \pm 1.4 s for 10 - 50% rise time, respectively) and slower than either of the individual changes (P2X7-2Nβ or P2X7-delCcys, Fig. 5).
-However, in contrast to the P2X7 receptor, there was no speeding up
+Role of interactions of between pre-TM1 and the P2X7 receptor Ccys rich region.

+The present study has shown that for the hP2X7 receptor replacing the pre-TM1 N $\beta$ region with that from the P2X2 receptor, or removal of the Ccys region changed the timecourse of response and removed facilitation (Figures 1,4,5A).
+This raised the possibility that the intracellular amino and carboxyl termini regions interact to regulate the timecourse of hP2X7 receptors.
+To test this we made a mutant (P2X7-2NβdelCcys) combining the replacement of the pre-TM1 region with deletion of the Ccys region (Figure 5).
+The amplitude of ATP evoked currents at the P2X7-2NβdelCcys were equivalent to those of the individual P2X7-2NBdel and P2X7delCcys mutants (and compared to the hP2X7 receptor reduced by ~ 70%, Figure 5B).
+Interestingly when these two mutations were combined the rise time of ATP evoked current was equivalent to the hP2X7 first response $(18.4 \pm 1.4 \text{ and } 14.6 \pm 1.4 \text{ s for } 10\text{-}50\% \text{ rise})$ time respectively) and slower than either of the individual changes (P2X7-2NB or P2X7delCcys, Figure 5).
+However, in contrast to the P2X7 receptor there, was no speeding of the second response $(17.3 \pm 1.9 \text{ s for } 10\text{-}50\%)$ rise), the current desensitised during longer applications (% of peak current remaining at end of a 120 s pulse $80.5 \pm 0.7$ and 100 % for P2X7-2NβdelCcys and WT respectively, p < 0.05) the current took longer to deactivate on ATP washout (Figure 5E) and amplitude was reduced by $\sim 50\%$ (2.2 $\pm$ 0.4 and $1.0 \pm 0.2 \mu A$ for first and second response respectively).
+These results show that interactions between the juxta-transmembrane regions regulate the time-course of hP2X7 receptors and that time-course and facilitation can be independently regulated.